waikato-datamining/spectral-data-converter/plugins/from-zip.md

                         '*.spec' (default: None)
   -r READER, --reader READER
-                        The command-line of the direct reader to use for reading the spectra from the zip archive. (default:
+                        The command-line of the direct reader to use for reading the spectra or sample data from the zip archive. (default: None)
-                        None)
 ```

 Available placeholders: